-Dr. Schultz is an interventional pain management specialist and is double-boarded in both Anesthesiology and Pain Management.
+Dr. John Schultz is an interventional pain management specialist and is double-boarded in both Anesthesiology and Pain Management.
 He is a member and prior instructor for the Spine Interventional Society (SIS) and holds state licensure in Utah, Colorado and North Carolina.

 Dr. Schultz trained at the Michael Reese Hospital and Medical Center, Children’s Hospital of Philadelphia, and Bowman Gray School of Medicine and currently serves as Co-Medical Director of The Centeno-Schultz Clinic.
 He has published numerous works in the field of anesthesiology and regenerative science and brings 20 years of experience to Centeno Schultz Clinic and its patients.